By Bill Gaw firstname.lastname@example.org

 widget-manufacturing environments is a myth.

-Production Linearity: Companies will never achieve their full profit potential if they produce more than 25% of their monthly shipment plan in the last week of the month or more than 33% of their quarterly shipment plan in the last month of the quarter.
-As companies struggle to remain competitive, one of the strategies by which gains in speed, quality and costs can be achieved is to form teams of employees to pursue and achieve linear production.
+Basic No. 10: Production Linearity: Companies will never achieve their full profit potential if they produce more than 25% of their monthly shipment plan in the last week of the month or more than 33% of their quarterly shipment plan in the last month of the quarter.
+As companies struggle to remain competitive, one of the strategies by which gains in speed, quality and costs can be achieved is to train and empower a multi-function, work team to pursue and achieve linear production.

 Let's Put the Horse Before the Cart

-While many business gurus have identified one or more of these manufacturing basics as important to the successful pursuit of operation excellence, the fundamental importance of the 10-Basics of Best-in-Class, Lean Manufacturing has been lost in the proliferation of buzz words and systems sophistication.
+While many business gurus have identified one or more of these manufacturing basics as important to the successful pursuit of operation excellence, the fundamental importance of the 10-Basics of Best-in-Class Manufacturing has been lost in the proliferation of buzz words and systems sophistication.
 I say it is time for companies to put a hold on sophisticated systems development that can cause self-inflicted, day-to-day chaos.
-In its place, they should plan and implement a Best-in-Class Culture for gaining a company-wide understanding and acceptance of the importance of the 10-Basics of Best-in-Class, Lean Manufacturing.
+They should plan and implement a Best-in-Class Culture for gaining a company-wide understanding and acceptance of the importance of the 10-Basics of Best-in-Class Manufacturing.
 Once buy-in and commitment have been achieved, aggressive planning and tenacious implementation must follow.
 In short, let’s put the “horse before the cart” – such a program will build a solid foundation for redefining and revitalizing a company’s pursuit of growth and profits.

 If you found this article of value, do your colleagues a favor by forwarding it to them.

-If you're not receiving my best-in-class, lean manufacturing e-Bulletins and would like to... simply click here.
+If you're not receiving my best-in-class manufacturing e-Bulletins and would like to... simply click here.

 Knowledge and implementation

 know-how you'll not find in the books at Amazon.com,